Share this Article

-Working specifically for manufacturers or wholesale companies, these professionals sell their clients' products to other businesses and clients.
-They identify customers, create sales materials, highlight product features, answer questions, negotiate bulk sales prices, create contracts, and arrange shipping.
+Working for manufacturers or wholesale companies, these professionals sell their clients' products to other businesses and clients.
+They identify customers, create sales materials, highlight product features, answer questions, and create contracts.

-These individuals spend their days selling advertising space to clients in newspapers, magazines, websites, radio and television shows, movies, and other forms of media that use advertising.
+These professionals sell advertising space for clients in newspapers, magazines, websites, and radio and television shows.
 They provide estimates, create contracts, and set advertisement run dates.

 Bachelor's Degree in Entrepreneurship

-Financial analysts work with individuals and companies looking to make sound financial plans.
-They create portfolios of investment recommendations, study past and current financial information, understand business and market trends, and create reports about their findings.
+Financial analysts work with individuals and companies to make sound financial plans.
+They create portfolios of investment recommendations, study past and current business and market trends, and create reports about their findings.

 These professionals monitor and manage the financial health of organizations.
-They create financial activity reports, develop income forecasts, manage other employees in the department, look for ways of reducing costs and maximizing income, keep up with market trends, and provide relevant information to company decision makers.
+They create financial activity reports, develop income forecasts, keep up with market trends, and provide relevant information to company decision-makers.

-Whether working for a financial advising company or on their own with a portfolio of clients, these individuals help customers make better financial decisions for the present and future.
+Whether working for a financial company or on their own, these professionals help clients make better financial decisions for the present and future.
 They discuss financial goals, teach clients about investing, recommend portfolios, monitor account changes, and help with specific savings plans.

 Master's Degree in Entrepreneurship